syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/008_Modifying_the_on-the-wire_message_format.md

     send LPUSH commands to a Redis server.
 ---

-**NOTE:** The purpose of this example is to demonstrate the flexibility of
+The purpose of this example is to demonstrate the flexibility of
 {{ site.product.short_name }}.
 A dedicated Redis destination is available in {{ site.product.short_name }} version 3.5.
 For details, see
 [[redis: Storing name-value pairs in Redis]].
 {: .notice--primary}